IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 If we had typed `FOO = 1` or something like that, then under the hood, TypeScript would automatically convert "1" to a type of `CollectibleTypeCustom`, and we wouldn't get an error.
 But since we used the `Isaac.GetItemIdByName` method, the value is a `CollectibleType`, which is more specific than a `number`.
 TypeScript can't automatically convert `CollectibleType` to `CollectibleTypeCustom`, so it throws an error.
 (In TypeScript, the only supported types that you can feed to an enum member for this auto-conversion are `number` or `string`.)

-We could temporarily fix the problem by casting the value to a number, like this:
+We could temporarily fix the problem by using a type assertion, like this:

 ```ts
 enum CollectibleTypeCustom {